 A wonderful set of museums clustered around the National Mall in Washington D.C. is open to all for free (if you consider that taxes pay for the museums, it's not really free, but entrance is free).
 Among them is a museum devoted to Natural History, and associated with it is a website for the Lemelson Center for the study of Invention and Innovation.
 Science and technology are not as 'hot' as they once were in the US, for a number of reasons, but the history of this area is rich and proud.

-Worthwhile visit to one man's vision of small-town USA.
-(And we don't mean Walt Disney).
+Worthwhile visit to one man's vision of small-town USA

 Along one of the main East-West arteries in Pennsylvania, near Pennsylvania Dutch Country, Roadside America (not the link to the left, which is a different site) has been a mainstay for vacationing families for over 7 decades.
 Entire miniature villages with animated figures, complement an extensive, endearing system of model trains.
 At the end of every show, the lights dim and the artificial sky becomes a projection of mainstream America.
 Plenty of parking, a picnic grove, some diners, a large gift shop---Truly a 'heartland' experience!